|1.0||Cannot Connect to the PXL Network|

 - By default, the Server's Ethernet Port Number is set to 10021 and should not be changed unless it conflicts with another device on the host workstation.

 - By default, the Remote Site Port Number is set to 10001 (both in the device and in the Doors.NET software).
 You can check this by making a Telnet connection to the device and check this value in the Channel 1 settings.
 This value should be at 10001 unless you have been instructed to change it by an IT or Network Administrator.

-- When you attempt an auto-config check the lower green network status LED.
-If it starts to flicker then the software is communicating with the LAN-520.
-Check that the JP6 and JP7 jumpers on the master controller have been removed (this configures the controller for Ethernet communications.
+- When you attempt an auto-config, check the lower green network status LED.
+If it starts to blink slowly then the software is communicating with the LAN-520.
+Check that the JP6 and JP7 jumpers on the primary controller have been removed (this configures the controller for an Ethernet communication).

-- Verify that the master controller is receiving sufficient voltage (between 12 and 14VDC).
+- Verify that the primary controller is receiving sufficient voltage (between 12 and 14VDC).

-- Verify that the master PXL controller is addressed as number 1.
+- Verify that the primary PXL controller is addressed as number 1.

 - Telnet into the LAN-520 and set factory defaults (IP address with remain) - Ensure that the Gateway IP address is entered correctly.